Q-Minh/nihu/dox/reference.md

 - Collocational integral of the Laplace 3D SLP kernel over a constant triangle
 - Collocational integral of the Laplace 3D HSP kernel over a constant triangle

+Singular integrals implemented in library/helmholtz_singular_integrals.hpp

 - Singular collocational and Galerkin integrals of the normal derivative kernels over constant lines and triangles
-- Collocational integral of the Laplace 2D SLP kernel over a constant line
+- Collocational integral of the Helmholtz 2D SLP kernel over a constant line
-- Collocational integral of the Laplace 3D SLP kernel over a constant triangle
+- Collocational integral of the Helmholtz 3D SLP kernel over a constant triangle
-- Collocational integral of the Laplace 3D HSP kernel over a constant triangle
+- Collocational integral of the Helmholtz 3D HSP kernel over a constant triangle

 Singular integrals implemented in library/lenoir_salles_2012.hpp